 Crockpot baked potatoes, foil or no foil?

 Russet potatoes are about 80% moisture, so the Idaho Potato Commission recommends that when baking potatoes in the oven to never wrap them in foil.
+All of my life I’ve made my baked potatoes wrapped in foil.
+I trust their advice, so will follow it next time I make them.

 When oven baking potatoes to keep that skin nice and crispy just pierce the skin with a fork, rub them with oil, salt and pepper and place on a cookie sheet.
 Bake at 450 degrees until tender, or when interior temperature reaches 210 degrees.